RN0311/WWG-Go-Tutorial-Delhi/Resources.md

 ## Security

-*Below are some of the libraries which are used to help make your application more secure.*
+*Below are some of the libraries which are used to help make your application more secure in Golang.*

 * [acmetool](https://github.com/hlandau/acme) - ACME (Let's Encrypt) client tool with automatic renewal.
 * [autocert](https://godoc.org/golang.org/x/crypto/acme/autocert) - Auto